codingEzio/code_cpp_beginning_cpp17/Part_01/notes.md

 - Okay, okay, I know, it's not dynamic langs like *Python*,
     - that is the ```import XX; XX.method()```
     - For *C++*, I assume y'all need to check the respective docs?
+- The reason is that
+    - the *methods* being imported can be *directly seen* with some prefixes :(

 ### Compiling commands
 - Here you are